bennekrouf/sensei/README.md

   └── extract_matched_action.rs
 ```

-## Logging

-The application uses the `tracing` crate for logging.
-Logs include:
-- INFO level for main operations
-- DEBUG level for detailed matching process
-- ERROR level for matching failures

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details

-## Acknowledgments

-- Built with Rust 🦀
-- Uses Ollama for LLM integration
-- Inspired by semantic matching techniques